-The group's customer base is diversified and includes only one (2013: two) customer with whom transactions have exceeded 10% of the group's revenue.
-During the year, revenue from sales of toys to this customer amounted to approximately HK\$444,489,000 and arose mainly in the North America geographical region in which the toys division is active (2013: revenue from sales of toys and computer products to these customers amounted to approximately HK\$373,038,000 and HK\$154,776,000 respectively and arose mainly in the North America geographical region in which the toys and computer products divisions are active).
+The group's customer base is diversified and includes only one (2014: one) customer with whom transactions have exceeded 10% of the group's revenue.
+During the year, revenue from sales of toys to this customer amounted to approximately HK\$440,270,000 (2014: HK\$444,489,000).
+For both years, the sales arose mainly in the North America geographical region in which the toys division is active.
 Details of the concentrations of credit risk arising from this customer are set out in note 30(a).